KiltedCode/khandaria-campaign/sessions/2023/2023-06-15-its-not-the-fall-that-kills-you.md

 little one wants to pet
 convince `Pawtrick` if make him big
-youngest giant smiles, gives stony scritches elder contiplates for 30 seconds and nods at `Faleor`
+youngest giant smiles, gives stony scritches elder contemplates for 30 seconds and nods at `Faleor`
 walks towards council
 `Faleor` comes with him
 `Pawtrick` licks hand and comes with
-"wow those taste weird`
+"wow those taste weird"

 `Grumin Stonefist` comes forward
 "the council has agreed to formally propose a peace treaty"
-"ridge boundry"
+"ridge boundary"
 nod
 "no rock throwing"
 reluctant nod